shayanghad0/ORB/indicator/readme.txt

 1. Open TradingView
 2. Go to Pine Script editor
-3. Paste the code from v5.pine
+3. Paste the code from v5.pine or v6.pine
 4. Click "Add to Chart"
 5. Adjust settings in the indicator settings panel